Home IIT JEE JEE MAIN JEE Main Percentile Calculator 2026: How to Calculate Percentile With the Help of Answer Key

 JEE Main Tie-Breaking Rule for Paper 1 (B.Tech)

-- As per the JEE Main 2026 Tie-Breaking Rule, the first preference is given to the JEE Main percentile score in Mathematics, which plays the most important role in ranking, followed by physics, then at last chemistry.
+• As per the JEE Main 2026 Tie-Breaking Rule, the first preference is given to the JEE Main percentile score in Mathematics, which plays the most important role in ranking, followed by Physics, and lastly Chemistry.

-- Candidate with lower share of wrong and right answers in all subjects of the test, overall performance is compared for ranking, followed by,
+• A candidate with a lower share of wrong and right answers in all subjects of the test, the overall performance is compared for ranking, followed by

-- Candidate with lower share of wrong and right answers in Mathematics in the test, based on JEE percentile score, followed by,
+• Candidate with a lower share of wrong and right answers in Mathematics in the test, based on JEE percentile score, followed by,

-- If there is still a tie, both candidates are given the same rank in result.
+• If there is still a tie, both candidates are given the same rank in the result.

 JEE Main Tie-Breaking Rule for Paper 2 A (B.Arch)